Erin Brooks

-Erin Brooks (born 17 July 2007) is an American-Canadian professional surfer who competes for Canada.
+Erin Brooks (born 17 July 2007) is an American and Canadian professional surfer who competes for Canada.

 Career

-In 2023, aged 15, she was Runner-up in the ISA Games, losing the final to Tatiana Weston-Webb.
+In 2023, aged 15, Brooks was runner-up in the ISA Games, losing the final to Tatiana Weston-Webb.

+Brooks applied for Canadian citizenship in 2023 through her Canadian-born grandfather but her application was denied because Canadian nationality law limited citizenship by descent to the first generation born abroad.
+The following year, after the Ontario Superior Court of Justice ruled that the first generation limit was unconstitutional, Brooks refiled and was granted citizenship.

-In 2024, in the last stage before the WSL Finals, Erin competed as a guest and won the Corona Fiji Pro, beating big names from the CT such as Caitlin Simmers in the quarterfinals, Molly Picklum in the semi-finals and beating Olympic silver medalist Tatiana Weston-Webb, impressing the world of surfing.
-Erin came 4th place in the 2024 Challenger Series and secured a spot in the 2025 CT, making her first appearance in the world surfing elite at the 17 years old.
+In 2024, in the last stage before the WSL Finals, Brooks competed as a guest and won the Corona Fiji Pro, beating Caitlin Simmers in the quarterfinals, Molly Picklum in the semi-finals and Olympic silver medalist Tatiana Weston-Webb.
+Brooks came 4th place in the 2024 Challenger Series and secured a spot in the 2025 CT, making her first appearance in the world surfing elite at 17 years old.